 A: We might be able to see some with these really cool 3D goggles …..?

-Q: What is the impact of BIM on our business partners such as consultants & subcontractors ?
+Q: What is the impact of digital technologies on our employees and business partners such as consultants & subcontractors ?

 A: Er, not sure.
 Did I tell you I have some really cool 3D goggles ?